experience on our website. If you continue, we'll assume that you are happy to receive

 We’re transforming New Street station into a stunning transport hub for the West Midlands.
 The project will bring major economic growth by creating new jobs and stimulating regeneration.

 The first half of the brand new station opened in April 2013.
-The redevelopment will be completed in summer 2015.
+The redevelopment will be completed in September 2015.

 When the project is completed in 2015, the station will be enclosed by a giant atrium, allowing natural light throughout the station and to all 12 refurbished platforms.